AT-Publishing/website/_security/2017-12-15-virtual-machines.md

 layout:       security
 title:        "Virtual Machine Crypto Wallets: Should You Bother?"
 description:  "When does it make sense to put a crypto wallet on a virtual machine?
 Includes a full walkthrough tutorial on how to set up a cryptocurrency wallet in Virtualbox."
-tags:           [crypto-wallets, virtual-machine, cold-storage, wallet-security, crypto-security, android-wallets]
-categories:     [homelab, tutorial]

 promoting:      entertainment
-slug:           virtualbox
+slug:           virtualbox/
+tags:           [ crypto-storage-management, crypto-opsec, altcoin-wallet, bitcoin-wallet ]
+categories:     [ cryptocurrency-wallets ]

 date:           2017-12-15 12:22:00 +0700

 image:          ["https://res.cloudinary.com/atnetcloud/image/upload/v1586242335/atnet/cybersecurity/black-laptop-beside-audio-mixer-set-919734_ae2uzl.jpg"]